 This course is a study of the techniques and models used in the field of production and operations management.
 Topics include production design and process planning, layout of facilities, production standards, work methods, forecasting techniques, and inventory and scheduling systems.
-PREREQUISITE: MGMT 500: Principles of Management and a background in statistics, or permission of instructor.
+PREREQUISITE: MGMT 500: Principles of Management and a background in statistics.
 4 credits